Sword of the Sea: Development

 Sword of the Sea was developed by Giant Squid, the studio behind Abzû and The Pathless.
 The game was directed by Matt Nava, who worked as the art director of Journey, a game also set in a desert.
 Nava decided to return to a desert landscape for Sword of the Sea because he felt he had many ideas that were not used in Journey.
 As with Journey, Sword of the Sea has no dialogue, and its storytelling relies on its visuals and music.
 Giant Squid unveiled Sword of the Sea in May 2023, and released on Windows and PlayStation 5 on August 19, 2025.

 The gameplay is influenced by snowboarding games such as 1080° Snowboarding, though Sword of the Sea is an exploration-focused game rather than a score-based game.
 The team drew from their experiences with scuba diving, snowboarding, and surfing while working on Sword of the Sea, reflecting on how these extreme sports foster a "spiritual connection" with nature by mixing both mindfulness and motion together.
 Nava stated that players must "harness" the waves while surfing, and added that the game focuses on developing the relationship between the player and the environment.
-Early prototypes of Sword of the Sea included elements commonly found in Sonic the Hedgehog games, such as speed boosts and grind rails, but these were later removed as Nava felt they didn't fit the style.
+Early prototypes of Sword of the Sea included elements commonly found in Sonic the Hedgehog games, such as speed boosts and grind rails, but these were later removed as Nava felt they did not fit the style.
 Shadow of the Colossus inspired the leviathan encounters.

 Austin Wintory, a frequent collaborator of Nava's, composed the music.
 The soundtrack was created in collaboration with the London Voices Choir and the Phoenix Boys Choir.
 He described the score by saying, "At the heart of this one was an electronic soundscape enveloping a piano."
 Werner Herzog was noted as an influence, hearing on a podcast that "he'd use Orthodox monk chanting as underscore were he to make a skating documentary."